 aggressive and dominant behavior emotions in dogs.

 The real question is…Should the dog or the human win?
 The answer would seem to depend on the overall behavior of the individual dog.
 Some may gain confidence by winning, others might feel shamed.
 On the other hand, if your dog does not appear to have any real behavior problems, it doesn’t really matter who wins or loses.

 Contacting a professional dog trainer for advice on your particular situation may be the best route to take if you are on the fence with this one.

-Yes, this is another one I took for the truth!
-Dogs simply do not see color the way humans do.
+Actually, the truth is dogs simply do not see color the way humans do.
 This is evidenced by the type of cones or color receptors found in their retinas.

 Humans have 3 types of cones that allow them a full spectrum of color while dogs only have 2 types.
 Thus, color vision in dogs is more limited than that of humans.
 Their perception of colors is very close to that of humans with red/green colorblindness.
 They can see in blue, greenish-yellow, yellow, and various shades of gray.